GameServerManagers/LinuxGSM-Docs/configuration/start-parameters.md

 # start-parameters

 Servers commonly require start parameters, these are command-line options that are set with the servers executable when you start the server.
-Your current parameters can be found in `./gameserver details`.
+Current parameters can be found in `./gameserver details`.
 To alter them, you will need to edit [LinuxGSM config files](https://github.com/GameServerManagers/LinuxGSM/wiki/LinuxGSM-Config).

-> The LinuxGSM priority is to use config files over parameters.
-This is to allow consistency between servers and makes it easier to gathering server details.
-Only parameters that can not be set in config files are used.
+The LinuxGSM prefers to use config files over parameters as much as possible.
+Sometimes this is not possible if not possible and parameters or a mixture of both will be used.
+LinuxGSM also attempts to keep the same method between game servers of the same engine to allow consistency between game servers.

 ## Pre-defined start parameters

-LinuxGSM often comes with pre-defined parameters that you can edit.
-This is designed to make adjusting common settings a little easier.
+LinuxGSM often comes with pre-defined parameters that can be edited.
+This makes adjusting common settings a easier and allow them to be displayed in `./gameserver details`.

-_Example of pre-defined parameters_

 ```text
 ## Server Start Settings